mmistakes/made-mistakes-jekyll/src/_drafts/improving-jekyll-static-comments.md

 allowedOrigins: ["mademistakes.com"]
 ```

-The domains allowed here must match one passed from `options.origin` field we're going to add in the next step.
-If it doesn't the operation will be aborted and the notification not sent.
+The domains allowed here must match those passed from an `options.origin` field we're going to add in the next step.
+Only domains that match will trigger notifications to send, otherwise the operation will abort.

 {% include notice type="warning" content="
 #### ProTip: Use Your Own Mailgun Account

 The public instance of Staticman uses a [**Mailgun**](http://www.mailgun.com/) account with a limit of 10,000 emails a month.
-You are encouraged to create an account and add your [Mailgun API and domain](https://staticman.net/docs/configuration#notifications.enabled) to `staticman.yml`.
+You are encouraged to create an account and add your own [Mailgun API and domain](https://staticman.net/docs/configuration#notifications.enabled) to `staticman.yml`.
 Be sure you encrypt both using the following endpoint: `https://api.staticman.net/v2/encrypt/{TEXT TO BE ENCRYPTED}`."
 %}

 ### Update Comment Form

-All that's left to do is add twp fields to the comment `form`.
+To finish, add two fields to the comment `form`.

-A hidden field that passes the `origin`[^origin] set in `staticman.yml`:
+**Field 1:** A hidden field that passes the `origin`[^origin] set in `staticman.yml`:

 ```html
 {% raw %}<input type="hidden" name="options[origin]" value="{{ page.url | absolute_url }}">{% endraw %}
 ```

-And a checkbox `input` to give users away to subscribe to any new comments on a specific post/page.
+**Field 2:** A checkbox `input` for subscribing to new comment email notifications.

 ```html
 <label for="comment-form-reply">